 - Many of the ancillary departments (Pharmaceutical Research Center (PRC), Lab, CRU etc.) that support critical components of new initiation of clinical trials may also be working in many other areas of research, including prioritized COVID-19 studies.
 To ensure availability of ancillary services to support new research protocols, please confirm capacity with these departments prior to applying for initiation of new research studies.

 Instructions/Process for Departments/Units/Centers:

 - For studies that have remained closed during Phase 0 and Phase 1 of reopening, we are asking that departments, units or centers, complete the Departmental Prioritization Spreadsheet and email to Rochelle.Rannow@wisc.edu.

 - Studies approved in Phase 0 (essential research) or Phase 1 (direct benefit/no additional risk) do not need to be submitted on the prioritization spreadsheet for SMPH approval.

 - The Clinical Research Restart Review Team will review all departmental requests received by June 25 to coordinate overall research restart and will respond by June 30 to departments with approval or modifications.
 Spreadsheets not received by June 25 will be reviewed using a rolling review process.

 - The Clinical Research Restart Team will support reopening of clinical research across SMPH/UW Health and will assist in balancing the available resources to support research with the needs of individual departments to phase in remaining clinical research over the Phase 2 time period.

-- While not all studies will be able to open on July 1, every effort will be made to balance priorities for reopening and ensure each department can quickly start to phase in research activities over the period from July 1-Dec.
-31 (Phase 2).
+- While not all studies will be able to open on July 1, every effort will be made to balance priorities for reopening and ensure each department can quickly start to phase in research activities (Phase 2).